opencog/opencog/opencog/nlp/relex2logic/README.md

 happy” here is known as an intensional complement, same as “Bill is happy.”
-The difference of course is that “seems” or similar verbs such as “appears” or “looks” imply that Bill's being happy is not reality; it “is” within the “world” of appearances.
+The difference of course is that “seems” or similar verbs such as “appears” or “looks” imply that Bill's being happy is not reality; it “is” within the world of appearances.

 My favorite theory for modeling the logic of this kind of thing is Fauconnier and Turner's “mental spaces” but I am sure there are other